MarcusFunt/Teknologi-AI-APP/README.md

 ## Run with Docker

-The repository includes a `docker-compose.yml` that runs the app alongside PostgreSQL.
+The repository includes a `docker-compose.yml` that runs the app by itself with persistent JSON storage on the container filesystem.

 ```bash
 docker compose up --build
 ```

 The stack exposes Vite on `http://localhost:5173` and the API on `http://localhost:4000`.
-The PostgreSQL service is available on port `5432` with credentials `postgres/postgres` and a database named `calendar`.
-Update `docker-compose.yml` if you need different credentials.

 ## Scripts
 - `npm run dev` — start the Vite dev server